 This may be an unpopular opinion, but pharmaceutical companies may not even be looking for a cure for migraines.
 Remember that pharmaceutical companies are not in business for philanthropic reasons.
 These are multibillion-dollar companies with shareholders that want to see rising profits.
 What makes more money for the pharmaceutical company, a miracle migraine treatment that you only have to take once, or a cocktail of pills that you have to take every time you have an attack to fight the symptoms?

 Prescription medications generally treat one of two things: a condition or a symptom.
-Most are directed toward symptoms.
+Most relieve symptoms.
 Often, this is because the direct underlying cause of a condition is unknown.
-While this is the case with migraines, saying that there is no known underlying cause ignores much of the research that points toward the brainstem, intracranial pressure, and impeded cerebral blood flow as all being related to migraine occurrence.
+But many research points toward the brainstem, intracranial pressure, and impeded cerebral blood flow as the possible causes to migraine occurrence.

 On the other hand, migraines cause plenty of symptoms that can be treated with medication.
 The moderate to severe headache may respond to over-the-counter pain relievers.
 However, some doctors prescribe even more powerful pain medications despite the fact that there is little evidence that these provide any sort of long-term relief for migraine sufferers.
 Then there is nausea and vomiting.
-Again, there are pills that can be taken orally or in other forms to relieve these symptoms.
-Other migraine symptoms vary from patient to patient.
+Again, there are oral pills and medications in other forms to relieve these symptoms.

 To really get to the heart of the problem, we need to consider potential causes of migraines.
 The cause may not be the same from person to person, but by looking at common issues, we can reach a reasonable conclusion.
 Consider some of the following evidence:

-There is good reason for neck pain to be associated with migraines.
+There is good reason neck pain and migraines often go hand in hand.
 A slight misalignment of the top bone of the neck can cause pain, inhibited blood flow to the brain, and impeded brainstem function.
 All of these factors can lead to migraines.
 So how do you get the atlas subluxation corrected?
 We’d like to introduce you to upper cervical chiropractic care.

 Upper cervical chiropractic is a subspecialty that involves very precise measurements of the atlas.
 These measurements allow the practitioner to design a customized adjustment for each patient.
 Adjustments are extremely gentle.
 There is none of the popping or twisting of the spine that you may have experienced with chiropractic in the past.